jrbuchanan02/garbage-os/CONTRIBUTING.md

 As a general rule, feel free to contribute.
 Find an issue that you feel capable of addressing under issues, and, well, address it.

+## What is there to do?

+You can find the list of bugs [here] and the list of general to-do's [here].
+Anything not yet listed on those links will be at the issues page [here](https://github.com/Natara1939344/garbage-os/issues).
+As long as you follow the [Code Conventions](#code-conventions), your changes may be accepted.

 ## Code Conventions

+### Generally Speaking...

+This section will sound overly pedantic, but, that's because this entire file is overly pedantic.

+ - Make your code compile without warnings - from personal experience, if you have a warning in your code, it's either a bug or puppy-killing hack.
+ - Keep your code clean - from personal experience, clean code runs faster and is easier to debug.
+Even if the enhanced speed is a fallacy, the ease of debugging much better suits the exigence of an operating system (to be a stable platform on which code can run without worrying about the intricacies of each individual machine).
+ - If it's not your code, don't copyright it.

 ### C
 C files are split into sources and into headers.
 Here are the naming conventions that GOS follows: